nf-core/oncoanalyser/docs/usage.md

 #### Customise other data

 The path or URI to the VIRUSBreakend database can also be explicitly set with `--ref_data_virusbreakenddb_path`.
-There are additional arguments to manually set various other reference data files, please review parameters documentation for the complete list.
+There are additional arguments to manually set various other reference data files, please review the parameters documentation for the complete list.

 #### Staging reference data

 Default reference data can be staged locally with oncoanalyser by providing a samplesheet for the desired analysis and setting the `--prepare_reference_only` argument.
-The samplesheet and oncoanalyser configuration is used to determine the revelant reference data to download.
-For example the following will download the GRCh38_hmf genome plus indices, reference data, and databases required to run a WGTS analysis for tumor/normal DNA with tumor RNA:
+The samplesheet and oncoanalyser configuration will determine the relevant reference data to download.
+For example the following command will download the `GRCh38_hmf` genome plus indices, reference data, and databases required to run a WGTS analysis for tumor/normal DNA with tumor RNA:

 ```csv title="samplesheet.csv"
 group_id,subject_id,sample_id,sample_type,sequence_type,filetype,filepath